20 Ways to Bounce Back After Vacation

 “Zip Up” Your Abs

-Try this in-air mini exercise from The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure: "When you're sitting on the plane, activate your abs by squeezing them in tight and pulling them back against your spine as you exhale.
+Try this in-air mini ab exercise from The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins’ Veggie Cure: “When you’re sitting on the plane, activate your abs by squeezing them in tight and pulling them back against your spine as you exhale.
 Think of zipping your abs together by using your muscles to contract your abs by pulling in from the center—think about pulling everything in from a vertical line from your belly button and up to between your breastbone and pulling everything in and back towards your spine.
 Think zipping together.
 Hold for a count of 10 as you continue to exhale.
 Slowly release and repeat for 10 reps at least three times throughout your flight, but ideally as much as possible.
 Not only will this create good posture, it will also wake up the ab muscles and make it easier to keep your abs in, preventing them from looking bloated.
-Also, breathing out and pushing air out of the stomach while pulling the muscles in tight helps to flatten your stomach, so you'll be a step ahead of the game."
-Bonus: Your abs will be warmed up for when you're home and ready to do these 7 Best Ab Moves for Women!
+Also, breathing out and pushing air out of the stomach while pulling the muscles in tight helps to flatten your stomach, so you’ll be a step ahead of the game.”

 Skip the Pinot on the Plane